-> The purpose of a heat only boiler is to only heat the home.
-They are set up to flow hot water through a closed loop piping system into heat emitters such as radiators, in-floor heating or air handlers.
+The purpose of a heat-only boiler is to only heat the home.
+They are set up to flow hot water through a closed-loop piping system into heat emitters such as radiators, in-floor heating, or air handlers.
 This system is separate from the domestic water piping for your home’s plumbing needs.
-It is equipped with a backflow preventer in order to prevent any water from the heating hydronic system getting into the municipal water system.
+It is equipped with a backflow preventer in order to prevent any water from the heating hydronic system from getting into the municipal water system.

-> When a thermostat calls for heat or a hot water faucet is turned on, it signals for the boiler controls to activate the energy source (natural gas, oil, electricity or propane) to heat the water flowing through the boiler.
+When a thermostat calls for heat or a hot water faucet is turned on, it signals for the boiler controls to activate the energy source (natural gas, oil, electricity, or propane) and heats the water flowing through the boiler.
 Internal valves and system piping will divert the hot water to flow for heating or domestic hot water supply.
 If hot water is needed for both heating and hot water at the same time, domestic hot water typically takes priority.

-> - Your boiler is 15+ years old
+- Your boiler is 15+ years old

 - There is an extreme increase in energy bills, even when set to efficient controls